elunna/nerfhack-changelog/README.md

 (Vampires are also immune to lycanthropy, withering, and rabid statuses.)

-To avoid "stupid deaths," bite attacks are prevented when fighting monsters like cockatrices, Medusa, or green slimes.
+To avoid "stupid deaths," bite attacks are prevented when fighting monsters like cockatrices, Medusa, or green slimes (even when you are merely polymorphed in a vampire and not the starting race).
+However, stunned, confused, or hallucinating vampires will bite anything so keep your guard up when impaired (Spork/UnNetHackPlus).

 Although vampires have drain level resistance, they remain vulnerable to life-draining bite attacks from other vampires.
 Intrinsic drain resistance does not protect against these attacks, but an extrinsic source, such as the Stormbringer, will.
 Vampires also feed more efficiently when their victims are confused, incapacitated, or trapped, a feature adapted from Hack'EM.

 In terms of food, most rations and fruit juice potions are replaced with blood potions when playing as a vampire.
 This avoids creating junk items and helps the player survive longer.
 Some vampires receive an opera cloak, though it is rarer than in SLASH'EM, and wearing an opera cloak grants a charisma bonus, as in UnNetHack.
 Potions of blood and vampire blood offer vampires a drinkable food source, but shopkeepers charge more for blood when vampires are hungry.